Remembering Martin Luther King Jr., The Advocate

 From childhood, King had a vivid idea of what he thought the world should look like.
 He reached out to all his resources to accomplish his goal.
 He was also a man who disliked deviancy from a plan, or people who were deviants.
 That, of course, he tempered with his Feeling trait.

-To compare an Advocate to a Protagonist, one need only look towards another influential Diplomat – Barack Obama.
-Barack Obama presents strongly as a textbook Protagonist (ENFJ), and it’s easy to see the difference between the two men through their speeches.
+To compare an INFJ with an ENFJ personality type (Protagonist) – Extraverted, Intuitive, Feeling, and Judging – one need only look toward another influential Diplomat, the Role that groups the Intuitive, Feeling personality types: Barack Obama.
+Obama presents strongly as a textbook ENFJ, and it’s easy to see the difference between the two men through their speeches.
 Obama has a levity to him during his speeches, never above making a joke at the expense of himself or his cause.
 He understands that, for some, levity is needed to connect to people’s need to laugh in order to feel hopeful.

-It is difficult to tell if he had a Turbulent or Assertive personality considering the enormous responsibility put on his shoulders.
-Under that sort of duress, anyone, no matter how stable, will inevitably doubt themselves.
-In the end, we believe that King matches closely with the Advocate personality type described below:
+It is difficult to tell if he had a Turbulent or Assertive personality, considering the enormous responsibility put on his shoulders.
+Turbulent personalities run more self-critical and stress-sensitive than their Assertive counterparts, and under that sort of duress, anyone, no matter how stable, will inevitably doubt themselves.
+In the end, we believe that King matches closely with the INFJ personality type described below:

 Martin Luther King Jr., even in the end, was a man who always sought to make life better for the world.
 He never bowed to external pressure and remained true to his beliefs about justice.
 It’s for these reasons that even decades after his death, we continue to celebrate the man he was and the symbol of peace he became.